projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 After the BSP detects that all APs are up, it will continue to enter guest mode; similar, after one AP complete its initialization, it will start entering guest mode as well.
-When BSP & APs enter guest mode, they will try to launch pre-defined VMs whose vBSP associated with this physical core; these pre-defined VMs are static configured in ``vm config`` and they could be pre-launched Safety VM or Service VM; the VM startup will be explained in next section.
+When BSP & APs enter guest mode, they will try to launch predefined VMs whose vBSP associated with this physical core; these predefined VMs are static configured in ``vm config`` and they could be pre-launched Safety VM or Service VM; the VM startup will be explained in next section.

 .. _vm-startup: